In This Guide

 ARTICLE 1 OF 4

-Stairlifts, whether they are commercial or residential, have been developed to assist individuals who may find discomfort in walking up and down stairs.
-There are many aliments that Stairlifts have been specifically designed for, including but not limiting to:
+Stairlifts, whether they are commercial or residential, have been developed to assist individuals who may find discomfort in walking up and downstairs.
+Stairlifts are often beneficial for those who suffer from conditions such as:

 - Severe back pain